 Participants attending this tour, must wear strong (not fabric) fully enclosed shoes (toes, sides and back must be covered with slits or gaps in the uppers) (brogues, trainers or boots are preferable) are to be worn for the tour of the works.
 Participants not wearing the appropriate footwear will be refused entry on health and safety grounds.

-Abstract submission deadline: (Extended)
+Poster abstract submission deadline: (Extended)

 27 January 2019

 Early registration deadline:

 08 March 2019

 12 April 2019